Strako/Pajarito-azul/README.md

          `python index.py`
 ***

 # [Endpoint testing] Postman
    ## Postman collection

-         The postman collection its located at "Backend/Postman" containing all the endpoints and http methods used int he software
+      -The postman collection its located at "Backend/Postman" containing all the endpoints and http methods used int he software